 - Any driver who drives with dual reins who has never competed at any previous RDA National Championships.
-They may remain in the Novice class until they win the Novice class at the National Championships. - Any driver who drives with dual reins, who requires verbal guidance from their CD Coach, and has not won the novice class at any previous RDA National Championships. - The winner of the Novice class, at any previous National Championships, will move up to the Intermediate class for future competitions.
+They may remain in the Novice class until they win the Novice class at the National Championships. - Any driver who drives with dual reins and has not won the novice class at any previous RDA National Championships.

+• The winner of the Novice class, at any previous National Championships, will move up to the Intermediate class for future competitions.